jmuehlig/perf-cpp/docs/recording-live-events.md

 event_counter.stop();
 ```

 Values are returned in the order events were added.
+The vector size must match the number of live events exactly; otherwise `live_result()` throws.
-This avoids per-read allocations but requires you to track the index-to-event mapping.
+This approach avoids per-read allocations but requires you to track the index-to-event mapping.